Jhanvinb27/CM-COMPILER/README.md

-Project Overview
-The C++ code for the translator consists of five key components:

-main: Handles the execution flow.
-lexer: Performs lexical analysis.
-symbol: Manages the symbol table.
-parser: Conducts syntactic analysis.
-inter: Contains classes for language constructs in the abstract syntax tree (AST).
-The source program is initially parsed into a stream of tokens and then transformed into a syntax tree with constructs or nodes implemented as objects.
-These objects are responsible for constructing syntax-tree nodes, checking types, and generating three-address intermediate code.

-Explore the code and understand how each component interacts to create a robust and efficient compiler front end in C++.
+The C++ translator code is designed with five essential components that work together to create an efficient compiler front end.
+The **main** function controls the overall execution flow, while the **lexer** performs lexical analysis, breaking the source code down into a stream of tokens.
+The **symbol** component is responsible for managing the symbol table, which keeps track of variables, functions, and other identifiers.
+The **parser** then takes over, conducting syntactic analysis to transform these tokens into a syntax tree.
+Finally, the **inter** component contains classes that represent language constructs within the abstract syntax tree (AST).
+These classes are key to building syntax-tree nodes, ensuring proper type-checking, and generating three-address intermediate code.

+As you explore the code, you'll see how each of these components interacts to form a cohesive system.
+The lexer breaks down the code, the parser structures it, and the inter component helps turn that structure into something that can be understood by the rest of the compiler.
+Together, these elements create a solid foundation for a compiler that efficiently processes and analyzes input code.